 The next step is to summarise your main skills and experience; specify the most significant and relevant parts which you believe match the job description.
 Each paragraph should focus on a different aspect.
 Think of your cover letter as the entrée to your resume.
 It shouldn’t be so detailed that it replicates what’s contained in your resume, but should give your recruiter an understanding of the skills you may be able to bring to a position.

 Outline any general skills you think are relevant to the role, such as communication and interpersonal skills, problem-solving abilities and organisational strengths.
-Read our top five trends for millennial employability for an insight into valued soft skills.

 Always proofread for grammatical errors and spelling mistakes